Skip to the content.

 LOG_LEVEL Logging level (debug, info, warn, error) info

-LLM_PROVIDER LLM provider to use (openai, ollama, etc.) openai
+LLM_PROVIDER LLM provider to use (openai, anthropic, ollama) openai

 LANGCHAIN_OLLAMA_URL URL for Ollama when using LangChain http://localhost:11434